 Use packages to get package installed on Linux.
 Once installed, start Agent using

 command and it’ll automatically starts or sets itself to autorun under isolated “rslagent” user.
 Use POSIX permissions and groups to allow Agent access to folders other than /home/rslagent

 - Install Agent normally (i.e. unpack the DMG to Applications).
 Ensure it is not in launch items for your current user account.

-From now on, Sync will start with OS X and does not require user to get logged in.
+From now on, Sync will start with OS X and will not require user to get logged in.
 It only has limited access to folder, allowed for “resilioagent” user.
 You can use both POSIX.1 permissions and OS X ACLs to provide access to the user (and to the Agent as a result) to other folders and resources.
 The Agent itself will deliver files available for reading and writing to everyone due to UMASK = 002.
 You can see all the parameters (password, umask, etc.) of newly created user inside the script.